*Any complete applications received after the review date will only be forwarded to the hiring committee at their request.

 DUTIES AND RESPONSIBILITIES OF THE POSITION INCLUDE:

-Standard duties expected of all faculty include development and evaluation of curricula, advising students, maintaining scheduled office hours, attending department and division meetings, pursuing professional growth activities, service on district and/or college committees, and performing other duties consistent with the role of an instructor.
-Instructors also have the opportunity to participate in campus extra-curricular activities.
+Standard duties expected of all faculty include development and evaluation of curricula, maintaining scheduled office hours, attending department and division meetings, pursuing professional growth activities, and performing other duties consistent with the role of an instructor.
+Instructors also have the opportunity to serve on district and college committees and participate in campus extra-curricular activities.
+Faculty members also develop, refine and assess Student Learning Outcomes (SLOs).

 Understanding of, sensitivity to, and respect for the diverse academic, socio-economic, ethnic, cultural, disability, religious background and sexual orientation of community college students and staff.